 You’ll know the drumsticks are cooked when they’re no longer pink at the bone.
 Another way to check is using a meat thermometer.
 The internal temperature of the cooked chicken should reach at least 74°C/ 165°F.

-Salads/ sides to serve with lemon garlic chicken & potatoes
+Sides to serve with one pan roasted chicken & potatoes

 - Beet and orange salad